Touring Events

 April

 Saturday, 4/18.
 THINK SPRING.
 Stow.
 Start off your 2026 cycling season with a beautiful ride and a tasty lunch on this free ride.
 Three routes are available: 20-mile on paved trail, 36-mile flat to hilly on roads and paved trails, and an option to shorten the long route in the event of inclement weather.
 Entry by April 15 required for reserved lunch.
+Day-of entries are accepted without lunch.
 Akron Bicycle Club.
-Web: CLICK HERE
+Ernie Ameng, (619) 322-3370.
+Web: CLICK HERE / Email: bikeguy058@gmail.com

 June